 During this national emergency there is a lot of confusion surrounding the reasons we can leave our houses and the potential consequences of breaking the new rules.
 Here we clarify what guidance police forces should be following when deciding whether to issue a penalty.

-Police forces around the country have been granted new powers under The Health Protection (Coronavirus Restrictions) (England) Regulations 2020 and they have been applying these powers by giving warnings, on-the-spot fines and making arrests.
-These penalties have been handed down for a variety of reasons, including to large gatherings that refuse to disperse, making unnecessary trips and in the most serious cases, coughing directly into police officers’ faces.
+Police forces around the country were granted new powers under The Health Protection (Coronavirus Restrictions) (England) Regulations 2020 and they have been applying these powers by giving warnings, on-the-spot fines and making arrests.
+These penalties have been handed down for a variety of reasons, including to large gatherings that refuse to disperse, making unnecessary trips and in the most serious cases, coughing directly into police officers’ or other emergency workers faces.

-In view of the misapplication of the law by some police forces, the College of Policing and the National Police Chief’s Council have published further guidance on what is and what is not a reasonable excuse to leave the house.
-There is guidance on a number of areas, including shopping, exercise, work and other reasons.
+In view of the misapplication of the law by some police forces, the College of Policing and the National Police Chief’s Council published further guidance on what is and what is not a reasonable excuse to leave the house.
+There is guidance on a number of areas, including shopping, exercise, work, support and other reasons.

 The guidance on shopping clarifies that members of the public are allowed to leave the house to go to the shops to buy anything that is on offer there, whether it be deemed as essential (bread, milk etc), or non-essential (luxuries such as chocolate and alcohol).
 Though multiple trips to the supermarket are clearly discouraged.
-It further deems that buying paints and brushes simply to redecorate is not a reasonable excuse and will be treated as such.
+One can also leave the house for takeaway food from establishments offering this service.

-There are serious consequences to flaunting the new lockdown rules.
+There are serious consequences to flouting the new lockdown rules.
 If you or a family member has been affected, please do not hesitate to contact us at any time for confidential, expert advice.